TinyTinni/ValveFileVDF/Readme.md

 - fuzzing requires clang or MSVC

 ## How-To Use
-First, you have to include the main file `vdf-Parser.h`.
+First, you have to include the main file `vdf_parser.h`.
 This file provides several functions and data-structures which are in the namespace `tyti::vdf`.